 Local Government Jurisdiction

 Prior to April 16 of 2019, oil and gas development in Colorado was regulated almost entirely by the Colorado Oil and Gas Conservation Commission (COGCC).
 The Colorado Department of Public Health and Environment had and still has control over air quality for oil and gas operations.
 While county governments generally have authority under the Local Government Land Use Control Enabling Act to regulate land use within their jurisdiction, that authority was largely pre-empted by state law and regulation for oil and gas operations.

-Colorado Senate Bill 19-181 removed the state pre-emption of local jurisdictions in oil and gas well siting decisions.
-With the bill in place, Arapahoe County began to compile potential topics for draft regulations, based on seven years of stakeholder input.
+Colorado Senate Bill 19-181 removed the state pre-emption of local jurisdictions in oil and gas well sitting decisions.
+With the bill in place, Arapahoe County began to complete potential topics for draft regulations based on seven years of stakeholder input.
 In late 2019, small stakeholder groups were engaged to provide further input on topics.
-To balance the needs of the community while allowing for responsible development, the County sought input from citizens, regulatory agencies, emergency services, industry representatives, developers/home builders, utility companies and fellow jurisdictions.
-The current considerations fall under Quality of Life, Health and Safety and The Process and can be explored in detail at www.arapahoegov.com/oilandgas.
+To balance the needs of the community while allowing for responsible development, the County sought input from citizens, regulatory agencies emergency services, industry representatives developers/home builders, utility companies and follow jurisdictions.
+The current considerations for under Quality of Life, Health and Safety and The Process can be explored in detail at www.arapahoegov.com/oilandgas.